Aptivadave23/Spotify-Data-Collector/README.md

 - To register your Spotify account with the API, hit the ```/login``` route.
 You'll only need to hit this once to register your account with the API.
 - Routes that begin with ```/Spotify``` are spotify data routes, and do not require authentication.
 Use these routes to search for artists, albums, songs, etc.
 - Routes that begin with ```/user``` are user specific routes, and require authentication.
-    - currently the only user route is ```/user/recenttracks```, which will return the last 10 songs played by the authenticated user.
+    - currently the only user route is ```/user/recenttracks/{trackCount}```, which will return a list of songs played by the authenticated user based on the track count value (can't be greater than 50, defaults to 10).

 This API heavily utilizes JohnnyCrazy's SPotifyAPI-Net library (https://github.com/JohnnyCrazy/SpotifyAPI-NET).